 Not so long ago in North America, celiac disease was frequently overlooked and its symptoms dismissed as little more than digestive issues.
 Family doctors often did not stray beyond obvious diagnostic profiles of bloating and diarrhea.

-New research shows that many patients still make the rounds, from one doctor to another, for an average of 12 years before finding out what is wrong.
-But physician awareness is improving rapidly.
-In past, many patients were even told their problems were psychosomatic and resigned themselves to a lifetime of discomfort and worse.
+Research shows that many patients still make the rounds, from one doctor to another, for an average of 12 years before finding out what is wrong.
+But physician awareness is improving.

-Today, there are signs of change, bolstered by recent research shows that at least 1 per cent of the population in North America has celiac disease, a statistic that has increased fourfold from 50 years ago and only promises to get larger.
+Today, there are signs of change, bolstered by research that shows at least 1 per cent of the population in North America has celiac disease.
+That’s a statistic that has increased fourfold from 50 years ago and only promises to get larger.

 Experts aren’t sure why: Dr. Peter Green, the founder of the Celiac Disease Center at Columbia University, speculates that it could be because gluten is present in more products than ever before, or it simply could have become more toxic to an increasing number of individuals over time.

 Its fast rise may also be due to the fact that medical practitioners are now more knowledgeable about the conditions and willing to consider celiac disease as a diagnosis when faced with celiac’s array of symptoms.
-They also have more precise diagnostic tools at their disposal.
+They also have more precise celiac testing tools at their disposal.

 Celiac disease runs in families and once you have it, it’s for life.
 That doesn’t mean you are born with it.
 But you may have a predisposition that is suddenly triggered by an event, an accident, stress or another illness, for example.
 That could have occurred when you were 3 years old, or 13 or 30.
 All of a sudden, your immune system reacts strongly to gluten – and you must vigilant forever after about what you put into your body.

-If you have a close relative who has been diagnosed with celiac disease or suspect that you may have it, with symptoms that are persistent and uncomfortable no matter what measures you take to alleviate them, get screened immediately.
+If you have a close relative who has been diagnosed with celiac disease or suspect that you may have it, with symptoms that are persistent and uncomfortable no matter what measures you take to alleviate them, get celiac testing immediately.

 The only way to know for certain if you have celiac disease is to undergo a biopsy of your small intestine, which should be done by a gastroenterologist in a hospital outpatient setting.